 There are so many variations of this recipe--some contain eggs while others are based on a roux.
-This recipe uses simple ingredients: lemons, butter, cornstarch and salt!
+This recipe uses simple ingredients: fresh lemon juice, butter, cornstarch and salt!

 Here's how you make it:

 If the thought of making a sauce makes you sweat, have no fear!
-This recipe goes lickity-split fast!
+This lemon butter sauce recipe goes lickity-split fast!

 In a medium pan, melt butter on low heat

-Add fresh lemon in 1 teaspoon increments, whisking constantly.
+Add fresh lemon juice in 1 teaspoon increments, whisking constantly.
 Taste for salt; strain through a fine meshed strainer and serve!
 Now wasn't that easy?